geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 you know, all thousand GPUs.
 Yeah.
 I have one thing to add for MI350.

 ##### **Chenyu** [[00:17:59](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1079)]
-Last week, I trained a bird for eight stuff.
+Last week, I trained a BERT for eight stuff.

 ##### **Chenyu** [[00:18:04](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1084)]
 But for some reason, I cannot get AMV to work.
 So I end up just load AMV GPU and use that.